python-intelhex/intelhex/README.rst

 Supported Python versions
 -------------------------
 IntelHex library supports Python 3 (3.5 or later) only.
-The 2.2.1 release was the last one which supported Python 2.7 and Python until 3.5.
+The 2.2.1 release was the last one which has been checked against Python 2.7 and Python 3 until 3.5.

 Install
 -------